d3plus/d3plus-network/example/getting-started.md

-# Getting Started
+# Simple Network

-Given an array of nodes and an array of links, d3plus-network can create simple network visualization based on supplied x and y coordinates.
+Given an array of nodes and an array of links, d3plus-network creates a simple network visualization based on the supplied x and y coordinates.

 ```js
 var nodes = [